 If there is one thing that binds the disparate populations and communities of Brussels, it would be food.
 It plays host to the best that both Belgium and Europe has to offer.
 Specialties from around the world are prepared from street carts to 3-star fine-dining establishments.
 If you only have an hour to spend in Brussels, the best bet is to spend it eating.

 Given the central and international nature of the city, Brussels will likely be able to provide you with your culinary craving.
-First and foremost, Belgian specialities are found on every block: waffles, chocolate, french fries and beer.
+First and foremost, Belgian specialties are found on every block: waffles, chocolate, french fries, and beer.
 From the airport to the city center, these icons of Brussels are readily available from vendors and connoisseurs alike.

 Brussels boasts diverse and integrated building styles throughout the city.
 Alongside, there are a few iconic figures of both Belgian and Brussels culture.
 The Grand Place is an ancient fixture of the great city, with a square surrounded by medieval buildings only accessible by foot through narrow alleyways.